BioMed-AI-Lab-U-Michgan/Template/README.md

 ## <a id="introduction">📚 Introduction <a href="#table-of-contents">🔝</a> </a>

-CausalVLR is a python open-source framework based on PyTorch for causal relation discovery, causal inference that implements state-of-the-art causal learning algorithms for various visual-linguistic reasoning tasks, detail see on [Documentation](docs/index.md).
+This is a project for xxx, corresponding to CVPR 202X, for more detailed information, please see on [Documentation](docs/index.md).

 <div>
 <p> </p>